Kevin Durant’s Thigh Injury Not Considered Serious — Will Return To Warriors’ Lineup Saturday

 Golden State Warriors’ forward Kevin Durant was missing in action during the Warriors’ 125-101 romp against the Minnesota Timberwolves.
-Durant was ruled out with a thigh contusion, according to The Mercury News.
+Durant was ruled out with a thigh contusion, according to the Mercury News.
 Forward Andre Iguodala started the game in Durant’s place, finishing with 11 points and three rebounds in game that seemed to get out of hand early.

 Playing without Kevin Durant created a stir for the Golden State Warriors.
 While the announcement of Durant being out came early, it was still a lot of circulation and curiosity taking place.
 It was for good reason.
-The Minnesota Timberwolves are regarded as a formidable foe.
-One whom the Warriors may face in the NBA playoffs.
-The Warriors’ victory was sound enough to erase some, yet not all fear.
+The Minnesota Timberwolves are regarded as a formidable foe, one whom the Warriors may face in the NBA playoffs.
+The Warriors’ victory was sound enough to erase some, yet not all, fear.

-Upon hearing the news about Kevin Durant’s injury, the first thing on the minds of Warriors’ fans was, how much time would last season’s finals’ MVP miss.
+Upon hearing the news about Kevin Durant’s injury, the first thing on the minds of Warriors’ fans was how much time would last season’s finals’ MVP miss.
 The answer is not much time.

 Kevin Durant will draw one of two defensive assignments against the 76ers.
 Durant is expected to have his hands full with either Robert Covington or rookie sensation Ben Simmons.
-Both 76ers’ players provides different types of challenges for Durant.
+Both 76ers’ players provide different types of challenges for Durant.

-Covington is a terrific rebounder, with a strong mid-range game.
+Covington is a terrific rebounder with a strong mid-range game.
 He would keep Durant busy along the perimeter.
 Guarding Robert Covington will keep Kevin Durant backpedaling, challenging his hip contusion.

 If Kevin Durant winds defending Ben Simmons, the 76ers’ primary ball-handler, he will be pushed laterally.